 - Cover your plants.
 You could use fabric, plastic, or even cardboard.
 Anything that will trap the radiant heat coming up from the ground.

-- If you do use plastic…2 things: 1. use a stick or something to prop up the plastic to minimize where it touches the plant (see above bullet point as to why); and 2. make sure to remove the plastic in the morning before the sun bakes your plants.
-That would stink.
+- If you do use plastic…2 things: 1. use a stick or something to minimize the chances of plastic touching and damaging your plants; and 2. make sure to remove the plastic in the morning before the sun bakes your plants.
+That would be bad.

 - If you use fabric and rain is in the forecast, you will also want to use a stick or something to prop it up because the weight of the water-soaked fabric could crush your plant.

 - Also, if you use fabric, make sure to remove it as soon as the temps get above freezing…so your plants can get the sun that they need.

 - Regardless of if you use fabric or plastic, make sure to bring it all the way to the ground to seal in all the heat that you can … keeping it in place with a brick or dirt or rocks … or mulch.